apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### Problems with the current scheduling system

-Currently we have 3 sets of scheduling APIs:
+Currently there are have 3 sets of scheduling APIs in TVM:
 * **Manual schedule**: Developers optimize their programs by manually invoking schedule primitives, i.e. explore points in the design space with humans in the loop.
 This can be a tedious and error-prone approach, hence the creation of AutoTVM and AutoScheduler (Ansor).